viamrobotics/docs/docs/components/board/_index.md

 Configure a *board* component on your robot to communicate with the other [components](/components/) of the robot.
 Signaling is overseen by a computer running `viam-server`.

-Supported board models use various architectures:
+A board can be:

-- Single-board computers (SBCs) with GPIO pins and CPUs capable of running `viam-server`.
+- A single-board computer (SBC) with GPIO pins and a CPU capable of running `viam-server`.
-- GPIO peripheral devices that must connect to external computers.
+- A GPIO peripheral device that must connect to an external computer.
-- PWM peripheral devices that must connect to SBCs providing GPIO pins.
+- A PWM peripheral device that must connect to an SBC that has GPIO pins.

 For model-specific configuration information, click on one of the following models: